yesodweb/yesodweb.com-content/blog/2014/10/updating-auto-update.md

-A few weeks back, Kazu and I received an email from Martin Bailey, who was interesting in working with us to further optimize Warp.
+A few weeks back, Kazu and I received an email from Martin Bailey, who was interested in working with us to further optimize Warp.
 The subject at the time was reduced buffer copying and allocations.
-That subject is very interesting itself, and one finalized, will get its own blog post as well.
+That subject is very interesting in itself, and once finalized, will get its own blog post as well.
 But that's *not* the subject of this blog post.

-After working on some ideas, Kazu benchmarked Warp, and found a massive performance degredation which had already slipped onto Hackage.
+After working on some ideas, Kazu benchmarked Warp, and found a massive performance degradation which had already slipped onto Hackage.
 The problem only appears under highly concurrent requests (which is exactly what Kazu's benchmark was testing).
 That bug has now been resolved, and users are recommended to upgrade to the newest versions of auto-update and warp.
 (We also